RuleBasedIntegration/RuleBasedIntegration.github.io/usingRubi.md

 1. `$LoadShowSteps` needs to be `True` if you want to see the list of integration rules that Rubi uses to compute an antiderivative.
 2. `$LoadElementaryFunctionRules` needs to by `True` if you want to solve integrals that contain sine, tangents, exponentials, etc.

+### Stuff for home page

+The [Rubi Mathematica package](https://github.com/RuleBasedIntegration/Rubi) is the reference implementation of the integration rules.
+It provides an `Int[expr, var]` function that can, like Mathematica's `Integrate`, find the antiderivative of `expr` with respect to `var`.
+Further information about the Rubi package can be found here

+1. The [complete and open-source package code](https://github.com/RuleBasedIntegration/Rubi) on GitHub.
+It includes the source-notebooks that contain the integration rules and provides everything to build and use it as Mathematica package.
+2. The [Wiki of this repository](https://github.com/RuleBasedIntegration/Rubi/wiki) which will soon contain detailed information about Rubi's development process.
+3. If you find a bug or an expression that Rubi cannot integrate, please use the [issue tracker on GitHub](https://github.com/RuleBasedIntegration/Rubi/issues) and describe as clearly as possible what you have found.